 - Owing to the potential for COVID-19 to cause significant disease and mortality in pregnant women, the benefits of maternal treatment should be carefully considered against the fetal/neonatal risks.

-- In the context of COVID-19, pregnancy, in itself, is therefore not a contraindication to any of the treatment options discussed below, however safety data are lacking for some treatments, and efficacy is yet to be established for all treatments.
+- In the context of COVID-19, pregnancy, in itself, is therefore not a contraindication to any of the treatment options discussed, however safety data are lacking for some treatments, and efficacy is yet to be established for all treatments.

-- The following medications are discussed; hydroxychloroquine, azithromycin, tocilizumab, lopinavir/ritonavir, interferon beta-1a, corticosteroids, remedesivir, colchicine, imatinib and baricitinib.
+- The following medications are discussed; aspirin, REGN-COV2, anakinra, bamlanivimab, tocilizumab, hydroxychloroquine, azithromycin, lopinavir/ritonavir, interferon beta-1a, corticosteroids, remedesivir, colchicine, imatinib, baricitinib and Interferon beta-1a.